Committed to a better future for South Georgia

 HRH The Princess Royal and Vice Admiral Tim Laurence visited South Georgia in March 2009 with the South Georgia Heritage Trust, where among other duties Her Royal Highness opened the new Carr Maritime Gallery addition to South Georgia Museum.

 Honorary President: Baroness Young of Old Scone

 Baroness Barbara Young of Old Scone accepted an invitation to become an Honorary President of SGHT in May 2010.
 Baroness Young sits in the House of Lords.

-As former Chief Executive of the Environment Agency and of the RSPB, and as Chair of English Nature, Baroness Young is particularly interested in and supportive of SGHT's groundbreaking to save the native habitat for South Georgia's birds and vastly increase their numbers by eradicating rodents from the entire island.
+Baroness Young is currently chair of the Woodland Trust.
+She is a former Chief Executive of the Environment Agency and the RSPB.
+The nature of her distinguished career means Baroness Young is particularly interested in and supportive of SGHT’s groundbreaking Habitat Restoration Project to save the native habitat for South Georgia’s birds and vastly increase their numbers by eradicating rodents from the entire island.

 Honorary President: Alastair Fothergill

 Alastair Fothergill became an Honorary President of SGHT in 2006.
 Despite his many time and travel commitments, Alastair could not turn down the chance to support South Georgia and agreed to be SGHT’s first President.